Table of contents

 Functional Description

-Technical description
+Technical Description

-Each feature (bicycle parking) mainly contains the following fields:
+Each feature (Bicycle Parking) mainly contains the following fields:

-• id‘: technical key,
+• “id”: technical key,

-• type‘: ‘Feature’ (required by the GeoJSON standard, as a definition of the type used),
+• "type": ‘Feature’ (required by the GeoJSON standard, as a definition of the type used),

 • geometry’ a GeoJSON data structure for a point with the WGS-84 coordinates,

-• properties‘: other properties, including in particular:
+• properties‘: other characteristics, including in particular:

-• “name“: the name of the bicycle parking facility.
+• “name“: the name of the bicycle park.

 • “stopPlaceUic”, “stopPlaceSloid”: external IDs (UIC and SLOID),

-• “source”: Notes to the source system and its internal IDs (e.g. ELM / SBB’s Erste & Letzte Meile team)
+• “source”: Notes on the source system and its internal IDs (e.g. ELM / SBB First & Last Mile team)

 • “category”: “parking”; “subCategory”: “bike_parking”: currently constant fields.